29 +1 Fibromyalgia-Friendly Exercises to Get You Moving Again

 18- Lunges

 Not quite as intense as boot camp, but you will definitely feel the burn!
 Lunges don’t have to be difficult to work their magic.
-Remember to have your knee and ankle, on the forward leg, align.
+Remember to align your knee and ankle on the forward leg.
 In other words, your knee should not go past your ankle in either direction.

-To increase the intensity of the lunge, simply move your backward leg further away from your forward leg.
+To increase the lunge’s intensity, move your backward leg further away from your forward leg.
 Enjoy!
-(Yes, that is sarcasm, because yes, it will not be pleasant the first few times.
+(Yes, that is sarcasm, because it will not be pleasant the first few times.
 You’re welcome.)

 19- Crunches